NathalyQuiva/guess_number/README.md

 ## Deployment

-You can play the Number Guessing Game by visiting the deployed version:
+You can play the Number Guessing Game by visiting the Vercel deployed version:

 [Play Number Guessing Game](https://guess-number-6mcw.vercel.app/)